dragonflydb/documentation/docs/command-reference/strings/getdel.md

 ## Best Practices

 - Use `GETDEL` when you need to retrieve and simultaneously delete a key in a single atomic operation.
 This can prevent race conditions that might occur if retrieving and deleting are done separately.
-- Ideal for scenarios such as caching systems, where fetching and invalidating cache must happen instantly or something like a OTP (one-time password) feature which allows a user to verify only once.
-If they fail, another OTP must be resent to their email/phone after a period of time.
+- Ideal for scenarios such as caching systems, where fetching and invalidating cache must happen instantly.
+Or something like an OTP (one-time password) feature that allows a user to verify only once—if they fail, another OTP must be resent to their email or phone after a period of time.

 ## Common Mistakes